MetaMask/SIPs/SIPS/sip-26.md

 ### High-level architecture

-The diagram below represents a high-level architecture of how the Account Router integrates with the RPC Router discussed in SIP-25, Account Snaps, and Protocol Snaps.
+The diagram below represents a high-level architecture of how the Account Router integrates with the RPC Router, Account Snaps, and Protocol Snaps.

 ![High-level architecture](../assets/sip-26/components-diagram.png)